 An early ultrasound confers all kinds of benefits, according to Plancher.
 Not only can you get an accurate date on the pregnancy, but you can also check for tubal pregnancies and reduce your risk of miscarriage (hearing the heartbeat does wonders).

 Unfortunately, not everyone knows they're pregnant so early.
-What if you're really caught off guard, somewhere in the second trimester, say?
+What if you're really caught off guard, like somewhere in the second trimester?
 "Sometimes pregnant women show up at 15 weeks, and then you have to use an ultrasound — but there’s a wider range of error, and you have to know that," Plancher notes.

-According to Plancher, first trimester ultrasounds have about a one week range of error; second trimester ultrasounds have two-week range, and third trimester ultrasounds have an incredible three-week range of error — which is like a month of your pregnancy.
+Plancher says that first trimester ultrasounds have about a one-week range of error; second trimester ultrasounds have two-week range, and third trimester ultrasounds have an incredible three-week range of error — which is like a month of your pregnancy.

-Calculating how far along you are gets harder as gestation progresses because of natural variability in fetal size (how big your baby is), and observer error.
+Calculating how far along you are gets harder as gestation progresses because of natural variability in fetal size (how big your baby is) and observer error.
+Hariton agrees that second- and third-trimester ultrasounds are not ideal for determining due dates.
+“This is because the normal range of size for the fetus is wider, so you can’t really tell if, for example, this is a small 34-week fetus or a large 30-week fetus,” he says.
 Reading and measuring those ultrasounds isn't easy, especially as your baby grows and gets to wiggling.

 4. Measuring The Size Of Your Uterus

 When you measure your uterus in pregnancy, you're measuring your fundal height, or the distance from the pubic bone to the highest point on your belly.
-According to Mayo Clinic, fundal height measurements are most useful after 20 weeks gestation, at which point providers expect the height of your uterus to match the number of weeks you've been pregnant.
+Fundal height measurements are most useful after 20 weeks gestation, at which point providers expect the height of your uterus to match the number of weeks you've been pregnant, Mayo Clinic noted.
 So if you're been pregnant 22 weeks, you should have a fundal height measurement of 22 centimeters.
 Neat, huh?

 Mayo Clinic was careful to note that fundal measurements are generally taken to reassure women and their providers that baby is growing on schedule, and that it's not a particularly accurate method of dating a pregnancy.

-5. With ClearBlue Easy's Advanced Pregnancy Test With Weeks Estimator
+5. With An Advanced Pregnancy Test With Weeks Estimator

 You've already taken one test, but here's a reason to take another.
-ClearBlue Easy's Advance Pregnancy Test With Weeks Estimator can help you figure out when you got so pregnant all of sudden.
+ClearBlue Easy's Advance Pregnancy Test With Weeks Estimator, for example, could help you figure out when you got so pregnant all of a sudden.
 However, it will only estimate that you are 1 to 2 weeks, 2 to 3 weeks, or 3 plus weeks pregnant, so you do have to catch it pretty early if you want to learn anything you don't already know.

-Remember, if you feel woozy, hungry, fatigured, or have missed your period, you should always take some kind of test — or better yet, visit your doctor.
+Remember, if you feel woozy, hungry, fatigued, or have missed your period, you should always take some kind of test — or better yet, visit your doctor.

 While catching a pregnancy in the second or third trimester isn't ideal, there's also no reason to feel embarrassed.
 With all that's at stake, doctors will be more than happy to see you at any point in your pregnancy, and only a doctor deserving of a seriously negative Yelp review will dare to judge.
-If this happens to you, your doctor will estimate how far along you are in your pregnancy based on a notoriously unreliable late ultrasound and perhaps a fundal height measurement.
-Because these measures aren't perfectly accurate, you should avoid inductions or scheduled C-sections if possible, to give your baby all the time she needs grow.
+If this happens to you, your doctor will estimate how far along you are in your pregnancy based on an ultrasound and perhaps a fundal height measurement.
+Of course, it’s always best to have the most accurate due date.
+“It allows us to properly time tests — genetic tests, ultrasounds, and the glucose screen — and also helps us time birth.
+Ideally, women go into labor spontaneously and at the right time,” says Resendez Bassetti.
+“But, if a woman begins to labor prematurely, knowing how far along the baby is determines how we treat it.”